Bethan-McKenzie/BlogCraft/README.md

 ## My Profile

-When loggedin users can access their profile that for now only contains their username, email and when they signed up however future features are planned!
+When logged in, users can access their profile that for now only contains their username, email and when they signed up however future features are planned!

 ![Image of my profile page](https://github.com/Bethan-McKenzie/BlogCraft/blob/main/media/my-profile.png)